xcomponent/xcomponent/Documentation/README.md

 ### Triggered method

 This is the method called once the transition is activated in which you can do whatever you want.
-The developer codes the triggered method in C#, Java, C++, Javascript (c.f )...
+The developer codes the triggered method in C#, Java, C++, Javascript ...

 ### Triggering rules